mkarner07/mkarner07.github.io/_posts/2023-11-06-The-Total-Recall-Productivity-Method.md

 ## Overview: Essential Parts of TORP

-In a corporate job a productivity system has to fullfill the following needs: communication, task & time management as well as notetaking and knowledge management.
+In a corporate job a productivity system has to fulfill the following needs: communication, task & time management as well as notetaking and knowledge management.

 For TORP, I blended Luhmann’s “[Zettelkasten](https://niklas-luhmann-archiv.de/)” with the [PARA](https://fortelabs.com/blog/para/)-Method, David Allen’s “[Getting Things Done](https://amzn.to/3tM3NbC)” and added a bit of my own twist to it.

 How did I set it up?

 In my job as an IT & Digitalization manager I use OneNote and for my personal projects I use Notion.
-For both applications I set-up the same system and I am sure the system also works for other softwares out there such as Obsidian, Evernote etc.
+For both applications I set-up the same system and I am sure the system also works for other software out there such as Obsidian, Evernote etc.

 TORP in OneNote starts with a Notebook consisting of a handful of sections and section-groups.